smkerz/secret-of-mana-hacking/README.md

 It's still possible to optimize and earn some bytes but it will require a lot of work.

-Tomm is currently experimenting new level design a new level design throught this new compressing function.
+Tomm is currently experimenting a new level design throught this new compressing function.
 Here is an example of his creation:

 <img src="/Images%20GitHub/Tomm_room.png" alt="Tomm Room" style="width:200px;"/>